 The Department of Renal Medicine undertakes the care of patients with kidney conditions of all kinds including acute renal failure, end stage renal failure and kidney transplants.

 The Haemodialysis Unit is one of eight in the West Midlands.
 The catchment population is difficult to establish because of irregular referral patterns but probably represents one quarter of the West Midlands population of 5.2million.

-There are seven Consultants in Renal Medicine, Drs Steve Smith, Hugh Rayner, Mark Temple, Mark Thomas, Indy Dasgupta, Vijay Suresh and Jyoti Baharani.
-Vijay Suresh is currently the Directorate Manager.
+There are seven Consultants in Renal Medicine, Drs Stephen John, Hugh Rayner, Mark Temple, Mark Thomas, Indy Dasgupta, Vijay Suresh and Jyoti Baharani.
+Peter Hewins is currently the Directorate Manager.
 Technical services are supervised by David Coffey.